May to June

 Saguaros begin their life in the shade of a shrub or small tree.
 This shade provides shelter from the harsh desert sun.
 The cacti grow very slowly, about an inch per year.
 However, after time, they eventually become giants of the desert.
-At maturity, saguaros can reach heights of up to 50 feet and can live to be 200 years old.
-Older saguaros develop arms that grow out and upwards, creating the familiar cactus shape often associated with the desert.
+At maturity, Saguaros can reach heights of up to 50 feet and can live to be 200 years old.
+Older Saguaros develop arms which grow out and upwards, creating the familiar cactus shape often associated with the desert.

 Most interestingly, the Arizona state flower has an extremely short bloom period.
 Saguaro flowers open in the cool of the night and then close the following day around midday when the sun warms up the land.
-Fortunately for photographers who love to capture the saguaro in bloom, a single cactus may produce up to 200 flowers that bloom over the course of a month.
+Fortunately for photographers who love to capture the Saguaro in bloom, a single cactus may produce up to 200 flowers which bloom over the course of a month.

-Arizona’s state flower is also a major contributor in the food supply of the desert animals.
-Birds, bats and bees pollinate the saguaro’s flowers, which in turn produce red, seeded fruits that desert birds and animals feed on.
-The saguaro is also home to the desert’s Gila woodpecker, which hollows out holes in the saguaro’s trunk to form its nest.
+Saguaro flowers are also a major contributor to the food supply of desert animals.
+Birds, bats and bees pollinate the Saguaro’s flowers, which in turn produce red, seeded fruits that desert birds and animals feed on.
+The cactus is also home to the desert’s Gila woodpecker, which hollows out holes in the Saguaro’s trunk to form its nest.